Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Introduction

+for all conformal Killing vector fields $X$ on $S^n$, cf.~\cite{A3}.
+Thus the image ${\rm Im} D\Phi$ is of codimension at least $n+1$ in the boundary data space $\cB_C$ and so of course not dense in $\cB_C$.
+Note this does not contradict the ellipticity of the boundary data in $\cB_C$; ellipticity implies only that $D\Phi$ is an isomorphism up a finite dimensional kernel and cokernel.

+Following this introduction, the paper is organized as follows.
+In \S 2 we discuss background material needed for the work to follow.
+In \S 3, we develop the basic linearized theory for the problem, including the equations for the full (gauged) boundary data.
+This is used to prove the dense range property in Theorem \ref{ThmI} in \S 4, while \S 5 proves the uniqueness or injectivity statement in Theorem \ref{ThmI}.
+The proofs of the remaining results above are then given in \S 6.

 {\bf Acknowledgments:} We thank D. Anninos, D. Galante, C. Maneerat and E. Silverstein for interesting discussions related to this work.
-The work benefited greatly from the conference ``Timelike boundaries in theories of gravity" in Morelia, Mexico in August 2024.
-We are very grateful to the organizers, D. Anninos, D. Galante and O. Sarbach for the opportunity to participate.
+The work benefited greatly from participation in the conferences ``Timelike boundaries in theories of gravity" in Morelia, Mexico in August 2024 and ``Timelike boundaries in classical and quantum gravity" at the Simons Center for Geometry and Physics, Stony Brook, December 2025.